China's slowing economy sparks retail price war

-A property sector slowdown is a particular problem for retailers including GOME (0493.HK), as stalling new home sales eat into demand for new washing machines and stereo systems.
+A property sector slowdown is a particular problem for retailers including GOME, as stalling new home sales eat into demand for new washing machines and stereo systems.

 Cut-throat online offers courting China's bargain-conscious shoppers have pressured margins, especially in the wealthiest cities, for companies like Suning which offer a nearly identical line-up of appliance and electronics brands.